 All good detectives possess this skill.
 This is well depicted in the TV series Psych, where the protagonist Shawn, a psychic detective is trained from childhood by his police officer father, Henry to note even the smallest of details from his surroundings.
 It is these heightened observational skills that help them quickly solve cases.

-5) Allow Questions, Ask Opinions, Offer Alternatives
+5) Allow Questions, Ask Opinions, and Offer Alternatives

 Forcing children to do things without a proper explanation or reasoning will eventually lead to them revolting.